Mitchell Pearce: 2016 Australia Day party

 On 27 January 2016, a video was aired showing an intoxicated Pearce forcing an unwanted kiss on a woman and, when rejected, simulating sex with her dog, after having urinated on himself and her couch.
 Within hours the Sydney Roosters released a short statement stating that they had advised the NRL's Integrity Unit of the incident and would conduct an internal investigation.
 The NRL, in turn, asked the Roosters for a report into the incident.
 Two days after the video was first aired, an emotional Pearce read a statement to the media apologising for his actions and acknowledging that he has a problem with alcohol.
 He left Australia shortly thereafter, for treatment in an "intensive rehabilitation facility for an extended period".

 Following his return to Australia at the end of February, Pearce said that he had given up alcohol.
-Shortly afterwards, Pearce overcame the impasse in negotiations between the Roosters and the NRL over the severity of his punishment by phoning his club and saying that he "deserved to be sidelined for a lengthy period".
+Shortly afterwards, Pearce overcame the impasse in negotiations between the Roosters and the NRL over the severity of his punishment by phoning his club and saying that he "deserved to be side-lined for a lengthy period".
 He was given a fine of $125,000, with $50,000 being suspended for two years, and an eight match ban.